 - latency: Time period between submission of a request and receiving the complete response.
-It also includes wait time, i.e. the time the request spends waiting until it is ready to be serviced by Elasticsearch. - service\time Time period between start of request processing and receiving the complete response.
+It also includes wait time, i.e. the time the request spends waiting until it is ready to be serviced by Elasticsearch. - service_time Time period between start of request processing and receiving the complete response.
 This metric can easily be mixed up with latency but does not include waiting time.
 This is what most load testing tools refer to as "latency" (although it is incorrect). - throughput: Number of operations that Elasticsearch can perform within a certain time period, usually per second.
-See the track reference for a definition of what is meant by one "operation" for each operation type. - merge\parts\total\time\\: Different merge times as reported by Lucene.
-Only available if Lucene index writer trace logging is enabled. - merge\parts\total\docs\\: See merge\parts\total\time\\ - disk\io\write\bytes: number of bytes that have been written to disk during the benchmark.
-On Linux this metric reports only the bytes that have been written by Elasticsearch, on Mac OS X it reports the number of bytes written by all processes.
+See the track reference for a definition of what is meant by one "operation" for each operation type. - merge_parts_total_time: Different merge times as reported by Lucene.
+Only available if Lucene index writer trace logging is enabled. - merge_parts_total_docs: See merge_parts_total_time - disk_io_write_bytes: number of bytes that have been written to disk during the benchmark.
+On Linux this metric reports only the bytes that have been written by Elasticsearch, on Mac OS X it reports the number of bytes written by all processes. - disk_io_read_bytes: number of bytes that have been read from disk during the benchmark.
+The same caveats apply on Mac OS X as for disk_io_write_bytes. - cpu_utilization_1s: CPU usage in percent of the Elasticsearch process based on a one second sample period.
+The maximum value is N 100% where N is the number of CPU cores available. - node_startup_time: The time in seconds it took from process start until the node is up. - node_total_old_gen_gc_time: The total runtime of the old generation garbage collector across the whole cluster as reported by the node stats API. - node_total_young_gen_gc_time: The total runtime of the young generation garbage collector across the whole cluster as reported by the node stats API. - segments count: Total number of segments as reported by the indices stats API. - segments_memory_in_bytes: Number of bytes used for segments as reported by the indices stats API.